Martha Tabram

-Martha Tabram (née White; 10 May 1849 – 7 August 1888) was an English woman killed in a spate of violent murders in and around the Whitechapel district of East London between 1888 and 1891.
-She may have been the first victim of the unidentified serial killer Jack the Ripper.
+Martha Tabram (née White; 10 May 1849 – 7 August 1888) was an English woman murdered during a spate of violent attacks in and around the Whitechapel district of East London between 1888 and 1891.
+She may have been the first victim of the unidentified serial killer "Jack the Ripper".

-Although not one of the canonical five Ripper victims whom historians have broadly acknowledged, she is considered the next most likely candidate.
+Although not one of the canonical five Ripper victims broadly acknowledged by historians, she is widely regarded as the next most likely candidate.

 Early life

-Tabram was born Martha White in Southwark, London, on 10 May 1849.
-She was the youngest of five children born to Charles Samuel White, a warehouseman, and his wife, Elisabeth Dowsett.
-In order of birth, her four older siblings were Henry, Stephen, Esther and Mary Ann.
+Martha White was born on 10 May 1849 in Southwark, London.
+She was the youngest of five children of Charles Samuel White, a warehouseman, and his wife, Elisabeth Dowsett.
+Her older siblings, in order of birth, were Henry, Stephen, Esther, and Mary Ann.
 She was 5 feet 3 inches (160 cm) tall and had dark hair.

-In May 1865, Tabram's parents separated; six months later, her father died of natural causes at the age of 59.
-According to his daughter Mary Ann, her father had been unable to work for several months prior to his death.
+In May 1865, Martha's parents separated.
+Six months later, her father died of natural causes at the age of 59; according to Mary Ann, he had been unable to work for several months before his death.

 Marriage

-On Christmas Day 1869, Martha married a foreman furniture packer named Henry Samuel Tabram.
+On Christmas Day 1869, Martha married Henry Samuel Tabram, a foreman furniture packer.
 The service was conducted at Trinity Church in St. Mary's Parish, Newington.
 In 1871, the couple moved to a house close to Martha's childhood home.
-She and Henry had two sons: Frederick John Tabram (born February 1871) and Charles Henry Tabram (born December 1872).
+They had two sons: Frederick John Tabram (born February 1871) and Charles Henry Tabram (born December 1872).

 Because of Martha's drinking, which was heavy enough to cause alcoholic fits, the Tabrams' marriage was troubled.
-Martha's husband left her in 1875.
-For about three years he paid her an allowance of 12 shillings a week, then reduced this to two shillings and sixpence when he heard she was living with another man.
+Henry left her in 1875.
+For about three years he paid her an allowance of 12 shillings a week, but reduced this to two shillings and sixpence when he learned she was living with another man.

-Tabram lived on and off with Henry Turner, a carpenter, from about 1876 until three weeks before her death.
-This relationship was also troubled by Martha's drinking and occasionally staying out all night.
-She, and her sons, were listed as being overnight inmates at the Whitechapel Union workhouse's casual ward at Thomas Street on the census night of 1881.
-By 1888 Turner was out of regular employment and the couple earned income by selling trinkets and other small articles on the streets, while lodging for about four months at 4 Star Place, off Commercial Road in Whitechapel.
-Around the beginning of July, they left abruptly, owing rent, and separated for the last time about the middle of that month.
-Tabram moved to a common lodging house at 19 George Street, Spitalfields.
-By the time of her death, Tabram's economic situation had become so desperate that she was forced to trade sex for money on the streets.
+Martha lived on and off with Henry Turner, a carpenter, from about 1876 until three weeks before her death.
+This relationship was also troubled by her drinking and by her occasionally staying out all night.
+She and her sons were listed as overnight inmates at the Whitechapel Union workhouse's casual ward at Thomas Street on the census night of 1881.
+By 1888, Turner was out of regular employment, and the couple earned income by selling trinkets and other small articles on the streets while lodging for about four months at 4 Star Place, off Commercial Road in Whitechapel.
+Around the beginning of July, they left abruptly, owing rent, and separated for the final time about the middle of that month.
+Martha moved to a common lodging house at 19 George Street, Spitalfields.
+By the time of her death, her economic situation had become so desperate that she was forced to trade sex for money on the streets.